3 Key Aspects of Engaging Consumers Online

 An ecommerce site doesn’t exist to big up your company and tell the world how great you are.
 It exists to increase conversions and make money.
 It must be state-of-the-art.
 It must work effectively in ALL browsers.
 It must look as good on a mobile device as it does on a laptop.

 The site needs to capture a visitor’s attention and keep them hooked.
 The content must be interesting and compelling, and not just a boring sales blurb.
-The longer a customer engages with your site (here’s more on lowering bounce rate and exit rates), the more likely they are to make a purchase.
+The longer a customer engages with your site (here’s more on lowering bounce rate), the more likely they are to make a purchase.

 - Understanding the medium